- Public Works and Development

-The area south of I-70 from Watkins to Bennett needs a vision for the future.
-Guided growth is important to meet the needs of future communities and residents.
-This long-range planning effort is recommended by the County’s Comprehensive Plan - a document that envisions what we want our County to be like in the future, and charts a course to get there.
+The area south of I-70 from Watkins to Bennett needs a vision for the future, and guided growth is crucial to meeting the needs of future communities and residents.
+This long-range planning effort is supported by the County’s Comprehensive Plan, a document that envisions what we want our County to be like in the future and charts a course for how to get there.

 Your voice matters.
-The County wants input, feedback and information from residents, landowners and business owners to help shape the discussion and develop a vision for future land use and zoning - elements that are the foundation a community is built upon.
+We're requesting input, feedback and information from residents, landowners and business owners to help shape the discussion and develop a vision for future land use and zoning regulations that will shape our communities for years to come.

 Why is this study important?

-The population of Arapahoe County is expected to exceed 800,000 by 2040 and this area is in the direct path of potential eastward expansion of the Denver metro area.
-This area also includes three different jurisdictions including unincorporated Arapahoe County, City of Aurora and Town of Bennett.
-All three of these jurisdictions have plans for future development that differ in extent and character.
-This effort will bring a cohesive and shared vision for the future of the area driven by community input and jurisdictional planning efforts.
+The population of Arapahoe County is expected to exceed 800,000 by 2040, and the Watkins-Bennet area is in the direct path of potential eastward expansion of the Denver metro area.
+This area also includes three different jurisdictions, including unincorporated Arapahoe County, City of Aurora and Town of Bennett.
+All three of these jurisdictions have differing plans for future development.
+This effort will bring a cohesive and shared vision for the future of the area, driven by community input and jurisdictional planning efforts.

 What is the process?

-In this phase of the process, you will interact with survey results and community feedback gathered in phase one.
+In this phase, known as Envision, you will interact with the survey results and community feedback gathered in phase one.
 Alternative vision scenarios will be presented for further feedback on the individual elements of what the future community may look like.

-With input from residents, landowners and businesses in the area, a final vision plan will be presented to the Planning Commission for approval.
+With input from residents, landowners and businesses in the area, a final vision plan will be presented for community support and approval by the Planning Commission.